Bay Area Housing Finance Authority (BAHFA)

 The Bay Area Housing Finance Authority (BAHFA) is a first-of-its-kind regional authority created to address the Bay Area’s chronic housing challenges.

-The Bay Area Housing Finance Authority (BAHFA) is the first regional housing finance authority in California.
-BAHFA has the potential to raise hundreds of millions of dollars to help address affordable housing — and housing stability — in the Bay Area.
+BAHFA is the first regional housing finance authority in California.
+BAHFA has the potential to raise the significant funding necessary to change the affordable housing landscape in the Bay Area.

 The 3Ps Framework - Solutions to the Housing Crisis

-- Protection for current residents to avert displacement
+- Protection for current residents to avoid displacement

 - Preservation of existing housing affordable to lower- and middle-income residents